ORProjects/NRP/SolutionApproach/README.md

 1. ### Initial Solution Generation Phase

    In this phase, instances are examined and decomposition decisions are made.
 For smaller instances, generally week decomposition is used.
-For larger instances, nurse decomposition is utilized.
+For larger instances, we use nurse decomposition.

 1. ### Improvement Phase
-   1. A nurse can only have one shift per day.
+   In this phase, the SA algorithm plays the central role and starts improving the initial solution by applying various neighborhoods.
+Better cost values are immediately accepted and worse ones are accepted in a probabilistic manner.
+What makes our implementation unique in this step is that when solutions can no longer be improved by applying these neighborhoods, the current schedule is send to the F&O algorithm and the power of integer programming solvers are utilized to further improve the solution.
+Even when the solution from the F&O heuritic is worse than the current solution due to time limits, it would still be valuable schedule because its earlier structure would be changed.
+This new structure re-enables the effectiveness of the neighborhoods and the SA algorithm continues to improve.

+   When termination criterion is met, the result is reported and written to an Excel file.
+Below diagram shows the complete picture.

 </p>